AdamAlphaCoder/Learn-and-Understand-NodeJS-Notes/README.md

 ### Adding Features to JavaScript

-- The V8 engine not only can convert JavaScript code into Machine code, but also can convert JavaScript code into C++ code, since the V8 engine is written in C++.
 - We can add features to our JavaScript run-time environment by embedding the V8 engine in our application and using hooks inside it.
 We can write C++ code that we can then make available to applications running inside our JavaScript engine.
 - An example would be that JavaScript has no support for reading files and folders.
 But since V8 is written in C++, we can add a file reading function to JavaScript by adding that functionality to our application that embeds V8.
 - In conclusion, V8 allows us to embed it in C++ programs, and this allows us to make features inside C++ available to JavaScript.
 Node.JS is really just a C++ program running on the V8 engine, that has added functions that make it suitable as a server-sided language.